galette/galettedoc/source/usermanual/recherche.rst

 Filtering members list
 ======================

-The form at the top of the members lit allow you to make some search among members.
+The form at the top of the members list allow you to make some search among members.
 The :ref:`advanced search <advsearch>` provides more cireria and possibilities.

 .. image:: ../_styles/static/images/usermanual/list_members-filter.png
    :scale: 50%